 AB Electronics Website

-When we launched our e-commerce shop AB Electronics UK selling the Raspberry Pi expansion boards which myself and my brother Andrew have designed and hand built we thought that we knew all the potential issues and pitfalls of e-commerce as we had spent many years (since 1998) building and maintaining over 80 e-commerce websites for our customers as part of our Apexweb web design business and had assisted our web clients with the running of their online businesses.
+When we launched our e-commerce shop AB Electronics UK selling the Raspberry Pi development boards which myself and my brother Andrew have designed and hand built we thought that we knew all the potential issues and pitfalls of e-commerce as we had spent many years (since 1998) building and maintaining over 80 e-commerce websites for our customers as part of our Apexweb web design business and had assisted our web clients with the running of their online businesses.
 Almost all of the e-commerce websites we had developed in the past for clients were for businesses that used a drop shipping business model and so didn’t have their own stock to hold and deal with stock control and their own shipping costs as these were being handled by their dropshipping suppliers.

 Setting up AB Electronics UK meant that we needed to also deal with part and component suppliers from many countries, direct mailing costs, packaging, manufacture and testing of all the products in addition to writing code libraries for each board.